 1996 to 1998: A Consolidation of Resources, A Unity of Purpose

-- 1996: A group from the St. Charles and St. Peters Fire Protection Districts discussed the possibility of consolidation and determined that the citizens of both districts would benefit from one, consolidated department.
+- 1996: A group from the St. Charles and St. Peters Fire Protection districts discussed the possibility of consolidation and determined that the residents of both districts would benefit from one consolidated department.

 - April-July 1998: CCFR hired an additional 27 staff members and began building the District to its peak effectiveness and efficiency.